This section discusses performance-related topics, such as making the voxel engine run fast. It can be more technical than the other sections.

 - Increase mesh block size: they default to 16, but it can be set to 32 instead.
 This reduces the number of draw calls, but may increase the time it takes to modify voxels.

-Slow mesh updates issue¶
+Slow mesh updates issue with OpenGL¶

 Godot 3.x is using OpenGL, and there is an issue which currently degrades performance of this voxel engine a lot.
 Framerate is not necessarily bad, but the speed at which voxel terrain updates is very low, compared to what it should be.
 So far the issue has been seen on Windows, on both Intel or nVidia cards.